kairos-fhir/kairos-fhir-dsl-mapping-example/docs/Bulk-Data-Export.md

 ### Cancellation Query (`$cancel-export`)

 A running export can be canceled using this operation.
 The jobId must be supplied as the `_jobId` query parameter.
-The running export will be notified to terminate after the currently processed pages has been exported.
+The running export will be notified to terminate after the currently processed pages have been exported.

 | **Parameter** | **Type** | **Description**             | **Default** |
 |---------------|----------|-----------------------------|-------------|